3MFConsortium/spec_booleans/3MF Boolean operations.md

     union(base,a,b,c) = base Ս (a Ս b Ս c) = ((base Ս a) Ս b) Ս c

 2.  *difference*.
 The new object shape is defined by the shape in the first object shape that is not in any other object shape.
-The new object surface property, where overlaps, is defined by the object surface property of the subtracting object(s).
+The new object surface property, where overlaps, is defined by the object surface property of the subtracting object(s), or no-property is the subtracting object has no property defined in that surface.
 While the volume properties are defined by the volume remaining from the base object.

     difference(base,a,b,c) = base - (a Ս b Ս c) = ((base - a) - b) - c

 3.  *intersection*.
 The new object shape is defined as the common (clipping) shape in all objects.
-The new object surface property is defined as the object surface property of the object defining the new surface.
+The new object surface property is defined as the object surface property of the object defining the new surface, or no-property is the subtracting object has no property defined in that surface.
 While the volume properties are defined by the volume remaining from the base object.

     intersection(base,a,b,c) = base Ո (a Ս b Ս c) = ((base Ո a) Ո b) Ո c